shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab01_Customer_Service_Workspace.md

 11. Hold the Shift key down and select the **Defective Speaker** case.
 A new session starts in the left-hand pane for the case.

-12. You should now how have two sessions.
+12. You should now have two sessions.

 13. Select the first session for the **Defective Screen** case and click on **Close the session** and confirm with **Close**.